To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.

 - Rotor diameter: 150mm

-- Height (including base): ~160mm
+- Height (incl. base): ~160mm

-Various interfaces and an SD card slot are available on the Anemosens_MCU circuit board.
+Various interfaces and an SD card slot are available on the Anemosens_MCU board.
 Further information about this board can also be found under the following link.

 The general structure of Anemosens is described in the following article.